-Patrick Sachon, Head of Oil & Gas at the Met Office, said: "During this challenging winter, our detailed and bespoke forecasts are providing companies throughout the North Sea with important weather information.
+Patrick Sachon, Head of Offshore oil and gas, said: "During this challenging winter, our detailed and bespoke forecasts are providing companies throughout the North Sea with important weather information.
 This is enabling them to plan and make informed decisions on safety, both for staff operating and maintaining rigs and for their assets."

 The Met Office recently assisted with the evacuation of 75 workers from a platform, following warnings of high waves from their bespoke forecast.

-Making the most of the weather opportunities and avoiding damaging weather is critical for oil and gas companies working in North Sea regions, where health and safety is paramount.
+Making the most of the Marine products and services is critical for oil and gas companies working in North Sea regions, where health and safety is paramount.
 To enable observers to make accurate aviation weather reports for offshore helicopter operations the Met Office runs a two-day course on Offshore Meteorological Observing covering the theory and practical skills required to make weather reports to the necessary standard to ensure the safety of helicopter operations.
 The next courses take place at Humberside, 18-19 March and in Aberdeen, 23-24 April 2014.
 The Met Office also offers an Offshore Meteorological Observing Refresher, an online course to refresh and update the knowledge of observing staff.